Tachyon-Sonics/ChaosCastle/README.md

 <img src="./images/Garden-4-1.png">

+Quite impressive, considering that it is based on the original portable part of the code, untouched.

 However, the original game design also has a few drawbacks:

 - The game uses indexed colors (palette graphics).
 While supported by Java, they are in general *not* hardware optimised.